Master of Public Administration

 Saint Peter’s University assigns an academic advisor to every candidate.

 Students are expected to enroll continuously until their programs are completed.
 Students are required to maintain satisfactory academic progress by maintaining the required grade point average and accumulating sufficient credits within the stipulated time frame of five years.
+By federal regulation, F-1 International students must enroll as full-time students, so their time to completion will be considerably shorter.

 Curriculum - Master of Public Administration